Skip to content

 Use Classes For Different Locations

-It is important for restaurant bookkeeping management to figure out how to account for the income and expenses for each restaurant location.
+Restaurant bookkeeping management must figure out how to account for the income and expenses of each restaurant location.

-If you are using QuickBooks as your accounting system you should use the QuickBooks class tracking feature to separate the income and expenses for the various restaurant locations.
+If you use QuickBooks Online as your accounting system, you should use the class tracking feature to separate the income and expenses for the various restaurant locations.

-You can turn on class tracking in QuickBooks from the menu bar by selecting:
+You can turn on class tracking in QuickBooks easily.

-If you properly use class tracking you can now report on the profitability of each restaurant location.
-You can run a profit & loss by class which will show you a profit and loss for each location, as well as a summary of all locations.
+If you properly use class tracking, you can now report on the profitability of each restaurant location.
+You can run a profit and loss by class, showing each location's profit and loss and a summary of all locations.

 This will help you track the profitability of each restaurant as well as the restaurant group as a whole.

-You should use this profit and loss report to look for possible issues as well as opportunities.
-If you see an unclassified column it means that you did not assign a class to those particular items.
+You should use this profit and loss report to identify possible issues and opportunities.
+If you see an unclassified column, you did not assign a class to those particular items.

 Dealing With Cash